miles-advani/cheat-sheets-and-templates/templates/README-TEMPLATE-V1.md

 - Choose a license template: Click on Choose a license template and select the license you want to add.

 - Preview the license: Click on Review and submit.
+</details><br>

+Example:

+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/your-account-name/your-repo-name?tab=MIT-1-ov-file)

 ## Changelog